-30. After the outbreak of the second world war, in 1939, the United Kingdom Government was occupied in the North and South Atlantic in dealing with attacks by Axis naval forces on Allied and Neutral sea-borne trade; and in March, 1941, dispatched
+- 27. The British Ambassador in Santiago, a few days after the issue of the Presidential Decree of November 6, 1940, drew the attention of the Chilean Government to the fact that Chile's pretensions in the Antarctic encroached upon British territory in the Falkland Islands Dependencies.
+Subsequently, in a diplomatic Note of February 25, 1941, the United Kingdom Government lodged a formal protest with the Chilean Government against the Presidential Decree, declaring that it could not recognise that Decree as conferring title on the Republic of Chile to any territory within the limits of the Falkland Islands Dependencies. - 28: The United Kingdom Government was, meanwhile, occupied in the North and South Atlantic in dealing with attacks by Axis naval forces on Allied and Neutral sea-borne trade; and in March 1941 despatched H.M.S.
+Queen of Bermuda to the South Shetlands to destroy oil tanks and stocks of oil left on Deception Island by the Hektor Whaling Company, one of the companies holding a lease of land on that island from the British Crown.
+This measure, which was taken to deny the use of the oil tanks and fuel stocks to Axis raiders, constituted a most significant display and exercise of British sovereignty over the South Shetlands.
+In January 1943, another British warship, H.M.S.
+Carnarvon Castle, was dispatched to the

-H.M.S.
-Oueen of Bermuda to the South Shetlands to destroy oil tanks and stocks of oil left on Deception Island by the Hektor Whaling Company, one of the companies holding a lease of land on that island from the British Crown.
-This measure, which was taken to deny the use of the oil tanks and fuel stocks to Axis raiders. constituted a most significant display and exercise of British sovereignty over the South Shetlands.
-In January, 1943, another British warship, H.M.S.
-Carnarvon Castle, was dispatched to the South Orkneys and South Shetlands, to examine the anchorages in those territories for any signs of use by enemy raiders, and to investigate Press reports of purported acts of sovereignty at Deception Island by the Argentine naval transport Primero de Mayo.
-H.M.S.
-Carnarvon Castle landed a party at Deception Island in the South Shetlands on January 8, and there obliterated from the walls of the Hektor Whaling Company's factory the national colours of Argentina, which appeared to have been painted on them recently by the Primero de Mayo, and also removed the Argentine notice of claim mentioned in paragraph 3 above.
+South Orkneys and South Shetlands, to examine the anchorages in those territories for any signs of use by enemy raiders, and to investigate rumours of purported acts of sovereignty there by the Argen1 tine naval transport, Primero de Mayero, H.M.S.
+Carnarvon Castle: after visiting Signy and Laurie Islands in the South Orkneys, went to Deception Island in the South Shetlands and obliterated from the walls of the Hektor Whaling Company's factory the national colours of Argentina which had apparently been painted there recently by the Primero de Mayero.
 A writ was at the same time affixed to the building proclaiming that the company's lease had lapsed and that the building was the property of the British Government.
-The warship then proceeded to the South Orkneys, and on February 8 landed a party on Signy Island, which erected flagstaffs carrying the Union Jack.
-The following day the vessel called at the meteorological station on Laurie Island and exchanged courtesies with the Argentine staff.
-Meanwhile the Argentine Government was notified of the visit of H.M.S.
-Carnarvon Castle to Deception Island, and was informed that the United Kingdom Government had no intention of allowing the British title to the island to be usurped by Argentina.
-Soon afterwards the Primero de Mayo was reported to be departing again for the Falkland Islands Dependencies, and to have two Chilean naval officers on board.
-The Republic of Chile having also formulated pretensions to the South Shetlands and Graham Land, the British Ambassador in Santiago made representations to the Chilean Government in regard to these officers.
-He was informed that they were sailing in the Argentine ship merely as observers, and that the Chilean Government had itself protested against Argentine attempts to establish a claim to Deception Island8.
+Soon afterwards, the Argentine Government was notified of the visit of H.M.S.
+Carnarvon Castle to Deception Island and was informed that the United Kingdom Government had no intention of allowing the British title to the island to be usurped by Argentina.
+In February of the same year the Primero de Mayero was reported to be departing again for the Falkland Islands Dependencies, and to have two Chilean naval officers on board.
+The British Ambassador in Santiago on making representations to the Chilean Government in regard to these officers, was informed that they were sailing in the Argentine ship merely as observers and that the Chilean Government had itself protested against Argentine attempts to establish a claim to Deception Island 8.